 ARTSYS, The Articulation System for Maryland Colleges and Universities, is an online tool that can be used to identify how courses from Garrett College will transfer to other institutions within the state of Maryland.
-Visit http://www.artsys.usmd.edu for more information.
+Visit articulation.usmd.edu OR artsys.usmd.edu for more information.